 Despite the different hard products, the onboard service on Thai Airways is top notch.
 The dining options are also good, and the inflight entertainment system offers a wide variety of options to keep entertained.

-You may also be interested in my top 10 Business Class airlines in the world.
+You may also be interested in reading about the top 10 Business Class airlines in the world.